7th Infantry Regiment (Argentina): Preparations for war

 Throughout 1981, the 7th Mechanized Infantry Regiment as part of the 10th Mechanized Infantry Brigade (under Brigadier-General Oscar Luis Jofre) found itself building up and training for war with Chile.
 There were trips to the field-firing area at San Miguel del Monte, and the senior soldiers were given specialist weapons courses, MAG machine-guns, FAP light-machine-guns, 120-mm and 81-mm mortars, radios and RASIT ground-surveillance radar.

 At the end of their forty-five days of basic training, Private Vicente José Bruno was one of the 1981 intake regarded as the best soldiers.
-Forty-five of the conscripts and half-a-dozen NCOs in the 7th Regiment were selected to form a Commando platoon within the 7th Regiment.
-During 1981, a Commando course had been introduced in the 10th Brigade.
+Forty-five of the conscripts and half-a-dozen NCOs in the 7th Regiment were selected to form a Ranger-type platoon within the 7th Regiment.
+During 1981, a Commando/Ranger course had been introduced in the 10th Brigade.
 Brigadier Oscar Jofre had decided that an airlanding special operations platoon would be formed for each of his regiments.
 Major Oscar Ramón Jaimet, the Operations Officer of the 6th Mechanized Infantry Regiment, took over the formation of these helicopter-borne platoons of hand-picked conscripts and NCOs.
-Jaimet, a dedicated professional soldier had served behind People's Revolutionary Army guerrilla lines as a Green Beret in the Tucumán Province in 1975.
+Jaimet, a dedicated professional soldier had served behind the separatist Marxist People's Revolutionary Army guerrilla lines as an Army Green Beret in the Tucumán Province in 1975.

-Private Santiago Fabian Gauto, a soldier of Guarani Indian heritage, was selected to be part of the Commando platoon (under First Lieutenant Mario Gabriel Dotto) for the 7th Regiment that included learning how to stop enemy reinforcements arriving by train:
+Private Santiago Fabian Gauto, a soldier of Guarani Indian heritage, was selected to be part of the Ranger-type platoon (under First Lieutenant Mario Gabriel Dotto) for the 7th Regiment that included learning how to stop enemy reinforcements arriving by train:

 We had instructions at night in all weathers.
 It was freezing in winter.
 We were taught how to make and plant booby-traps, we did lots of extra shooting and had to strip and assemble weapons while blindfolded.
 They even taught us how to stop an electric train, which was really weird to us.
 Maybe one day I'll go to the station and stop one!

 Many regulars and conscripts in the 10th Brigade were sons of Italian migrants, patriotic and adventurous young men fired up by patriotism and stories of the Second World War.
-In an interview with Fernando Calles from Radio Las Fores (AM 1210), Private Vicente Bruno in 2022 talked proudly about his uncle that had fought as part of the Italian Army in the North African Campaign during the Second World War.
+In an interview with Fernando Calles from Radio Las Fores (AM 1210), Private José Vicente Bruno in 2022 talked proudly about his uncle that had fought as part of the Axis Italian Army in the North African Campaign during the Second World War.

-During this time the 7th Mechanized Infantry Regiment was selected to take part in a helicopter-borne exercise with 601 Combat Aviation Battalion.
-This was a great opportunity to work with the helicopter pilots and it was of excellent value.
+The 7th Mechanized Infantry Regiment was selected to take part in a helicopter-borne exercise with 601 Combat Aviation Battalion.
 Private Jorge Alberto Altieri: